When Fractional CMO is the right call

 When VP of Marketing is the right call

 A VP Marketing is the right hire when the strategy is clear enough and the company needs full-time execution leadership.
-The VP owns the daily operating rhythm: programs, people, budgets, launches, campaigns, and cross-functional delivery.
+The VP owns the daily rhythm: programs, people, budgets, launches, campaigns, and cross-functional delivery.

 The VP vs CMO distinction matters because the wrong title creates the wrong expectation.
 Many companies hire "VP Marketing" and operate them as a CMO.
 That can work when the person is senior enough.
 It becomes risky when they are a strong execution leader but not yet ready to own market strategy, executive alignment, and revenue accountability.